gorgexec/MvvmCore/README.md

 * for `Fragment`  - `FragmentCore`, `BindableFragmentCore`
 * for `ViewModel` - `ViewModelCore`

-'Bindable*' versions for databinding capabilities
+'Bindable*' - versions for databinding capabilities.

 In order to create an Activity with injected ViewModel and bound to the correspoding layout the code should be like the following: